microsoft/ClearScript/ReadMe.txt

 is more suitable for multi-threaded applications and asynchronous server-side scripting.

-Please see ClearScript\doc for information about using ClearScript.
+See ClearScript\doc for information about using ClearScript.

 ------------------------
 II.
 Building ClearScript